 *Spice cake mix + butterscotch or caramel chips!
 A perfect bar for fall!

 *Chocolate cake mix + peppermint bits or peanut butter chips!
+So yummy!

 *Lemon cake mix + cherry chips!
+The cutest polka-dots!

 *Strawberry cake mix + white chocolate chips or mini chocolate chips!
 (Oooh, maybe this one would be good with a little chocolate glaze!)

 If you enjoyed this recipe today, please share it on your social media accounts like Facebook, Instagram, Twitter and Pinterest.
 I’d sure be tickled and ever so grateful, thank you!